SOFTS-London cocoa, raw sugar consolidate off recent multi-year peaks

-LONDON, Sept 21 (Reuters) - London cocoa and raw sugar futures traded on ICE consolidated off recent multi-year highs on Thursday, even though investors remain concerned about supplies of both commodities.
+NEW YORK, Sept 21 (Reuters) - London cocoa and raw sugar futures traded on ICE consolidated on Thursday off recent multi-year highs, even though investors remained concerned about supplies of both commodities.

 COCOA